Skip to Content

 Can Purebred German Shepherds Have White On Them?

 Purebred German Shepherds can have white on them.
 This is known as “white spotting.”
-It’s common for puppies to have small white markings on their chest, paws, or the tip of the tail, but they often disappear when they get their first adult coat.
+It’s common for puppies to have small white markings on their chest, paws, or tail tips, but they often disappear when they get their first adult coat.
 On rare occasions, the white markings will remain.

 Let’s get started!